 Michael Corleone in The Godfather justifies his descent into mob villainy as being done for the wellbeing of his family, but by the end of the second movie he starts to realize that they have actually destroyed his family.
 By the end of the third movie almost all the people he cared for are dead or driven away as a result of his choices.

-Scarface, The Eighties remake.
+Scarface (1983).
 In spite of its massive Misaimed Fandom for showing that Evil Is Cool, it actually shows that being evil sucks.
-For his all conspicuous consumption, Tony Montana becomes a lonely and miserable person.
+For all of Tony Montana's conspicuous consumption, he becomes a lonely and miserable person.
 This is especially evident when he makes a drunken scene at a restaurant.

 The eponymous character in The Assassination of Jesse James by the Coward Robert Ford qualifies for this.
 The myth around him has developed to the point where he finds it impossible to escape it and he is constantly reminded of the consequences of what he has done.
 While he is an unstable bully, he feels genuine remorse for all the lives he has taken and wants nothing more than death.
 Beautifully summed up by his line: